- The enterprise software market is far less efficient than generally assumed.

 Regulation of Statements by Software Vendors

 As anyone who has worked for a reasonable amount of time in enterprise software can tell you, there is no restriction on what software companies can say.
 Any software company can make any announcement it likes regardless of how false, and no government agency will come knocking on their door asking for a retraction.
-And it gets worse than simply placing false information and puffery into marketing documentation, some of the information in release notes describes functionality that is either does not work or does not work as intended.
+And it gets worse than merely placing incorrect information and puffery into marketing documentation, some of the information in release notes describes functionality that is either does not work or does not work as intended.
 There is no regulation of what software vendors say or what they place in their documentation.
 However, the government seems to have problems in regulating food labels, and regulating software for the accuracy of the “contents” would be far more complicated than regulating food labels as it is both more complicated and more subjective.

 Regulation of the Concentration of Market Power

 The effect of software acquisitions is to restrict choice, increase prices and allow large and inefficient software vendors that are poor at innovation to continually replenish their application base with new applications.
-It also substantially increases risk for buyers.
+It also substantially increases the risk for buyers.
 At any time a smaller, high value, the innovative vendor can be acquired, and a buyer can find himself or herself sitting across from major software vendors – i.e. “sharks,” and the value proposition can turn upside down very quickly.
 The customers of Business Objects found out about this when SAP radically reduced the service support for Business Objects after the acquisition.
 The support was so poor that it became the subject of articles in the mainstream IT press.

 Sellers Must Not Have Monopoly Power